Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Conclusion

-There are several natural future directions to pursue.
-First, alternative likelihood approximations may provide better estimates of the memory parameter.
-In particular, we observe that Whittle estimates tend to be biased, which is a well known limitation of Whittle likelihood estimates \citep{Contreras-Cristan2006}.
-Using one of the novel approximations introduced in \cite{Jesus2017}, \cite{Sykulski2019}, or \cite{Das2020} in place of the Whittle likelihood may yield less biased approximate estimators.
-Second, incorporating approximate sampling distributions for CSS and Whittle estimators, e.g. those described in \cite{Velasco2000} and \cite{Hualde2020}, may yield BFR$\left(\epsilon\right)$ SCSS and Whittle estimators that outperform the BND SCSS or Whittle estimators considered here.
-Third, alternative approaches to approximating standard errors and confidence intervals may provide better standard error and interval estimates.
-We have used numerical differentiation throughout this paper to approximate standard errors and confidence intervals.
-As shown in Section~\ref{sec:app4} of the Appendix, confidence intervals corresponding to BND and BFR$\left(\epsilon\right)$ exact likelihood estimators perform well on average across the simulations considered in this paper, however they can be unstable in individual simulations.
-Fortunately, the methods we introduce in this paper ease the use of modern techniques, e.g.\ the parametric bootstrap, for approximating the sampling distribution of the memory parameter $d$ by ensuring that the estimate $d$ is far from the upper boundary $\bar{d}$.
-Fourth, replacing the adjusted version of Durbin's algorithm used to evaluate the likelihood with an alternative algorithm that does not require that the variance-covariance matrix of the differenced data be positive definite may improve performance of the exact likelihood estimator for large maximum values $\bar{d}$ when the true value of the differencing parameter $d$ is much smaller than $\bar{d}$, thus reducing the need for an adaptive approach altogether.
-Last, this approach may provide a useful framework for obtaining exact likelihood estimation for multivariate fractional differencing models, which may provide performance advantages in comparison to existing approximate methods such as the CSS approximate likelihood estimator introduced in \cite{Nielsen2015}.
+There are many future directions to pursue.
+Simulation studies investigating the finite sample properties of our proposed estimators when $p + q > 0$ would be valuable for assessing the relative merits of the proposed approach compared to alternatives.
+Alternative approaches to approximating standard errors and confidence intervals may provide better standard error and interval estimates.
+We have used numerical differentiation to approximate standard errors and confidence intervals.
+As shown in Section~\ref{appsec:sec8} of the Appendix, confidence intervals corresponding to BND and BFR$\left(\epsilon\right)$ exact likelihood estimators perform well on average across the simulations considered in this paper.
+However, they can be unstable in individual simulations.
+Asymptotic or bootstrap-based approximate standard errors and confidence intervals may perform better.
+Replacing the adjusted version of Durbin's algorithm used to evaluate the likelihood with an alternative algorithm that is more suitable for ill conditioned covariance matrices, e.g. the algorithm described in \citep{Gohbert1995}, may improve performance of the exact likelihood estimator for large maximum values $\bar{d}$ when the true value of the memory parameter $d$ is much smaller than $\bar{d}$, thus reducing the need for an adaptive approach altogether.
+The performance of our proposed estimators for non-Gaussian processes in simulations and the evidence of non-Gaussian errors for the time series data considered in this paper suggests the value of extending the consistency and asymptotic normality results provided in \cite{Lieberman2012} to non-Gaussian processes and the value of generalizing our proposed method to allow for certain types of non-Gaussian errors.
+Incorporating approximate sampling distributions for Whittle estimators, e.g. those described in \cite{Velasco2000}, may yield BFR$\left(\epsilon\right)$ Whittle estimators that outperform the BND Whittle estimators considered here.
+Alternative likelihood approximations may improve estimation of the memory parameter.
+Using one of the novel approximations introduced in \cite{Jesus2017}, \cite{Sykulski2019}, or \cite{Das2020} in place of the Whittle likelihood, which is known to produce biased estimates \citep{Contreras-Cristan2006}, may yield better approximate estimators.
+Our approach may also provide a useful framework for exact likelihood estimation of models that allow the differencing parameter to vary over time and multivariate fractional differencing models as considered in \cite{Graves2015} and \cite{Nielsen2015}, respectively.